Topics

 👉 Pet insurance may or may not cover follow-up costs depending on your plan.
 It’s worth asking about post-operative cost factors so you know what to expect when it’s time to pay.

-How pet insurance can help with dog cataract surgery costs
+How does pet insurance help with dog cataract surgery costs?

 Depending on the company and plan you select, pet insurance may cover cataract surgery as long as it isn’t a pre-existing condition.
 Unlike human insurance, most pet insurance plans require you to pay the entire vet bill upfront.